A Tale of Two Cities (1935 film): Plot

 Lucie and Darnay marry and have a daughter, also named Lucie, who is very fond of Carton.
 By this time, the French Revolution is beginning.
 Charles' uncle, the Marquis St. Evremond is one of its first victims, stabbed in his sleep by a man whose child had been fatally run down by his coach.
 The long-suffering peasants vent their fury on the aristocrats, condemning scores daily to Madame Guillotine.
 Darnay is tricked into returning to Paris and is arrested.
 Lucie and Dr. Manette travel to Paris to save Darnay.
 Manette pleads for mercy for his son-in-law, but Madame De Farge, seeking revenge against all the Evremondes, convinces the tribunal to sentence Darnay to death, using a letter Dr. Manette wrote while in prison, cursing and denouncing the entire Evremonde family.

 Upon learning of Darnay's imprisonment, Carton travels to Paris to comfort Lucie.
 Carton consults Mr. Lorry and tells him of his plan to rescue Darnay.
 Carton discovers Barsad is also in Paris and works as a spy in the prisons.
 Carton overcomes Barsad's reluctance to help him with his scheme to rescue Darnay by threatening to reveal that Barsad had been a spy for the Marquis St. Evremonde.
 Barsad takes Carton to visit Darnay in his cell; Carton renders Darnay unconscious with ether, switches clothes with him, and finishes the letter Darnay has been writing to Lucie and puts it in Darnay's pocket.
 Darnay is carried out of the cell without anyone noticing the switch.

 While Lucie prepares to return to England, Madame De Farge goes to provoke her into denouncing the Republic, but she is intercepted by Miss Pross inside the now-vacated apartment.
 Pross knows why Madame De Farge has come and is determined to stop her.
 The two women fight and De Farge pulls out a pistol, but in the ensuing struggle, Pross kills her.
-Darnay, Lucie, little Lucie, Lorry, and Pross all escape safely.
+Darnay, Lucie, Manette, little Lucie, Lorry, and Pross all escape safely.

 While awaiting execution, a condemned, innocent seamstress (Isabel Jewell) who was sentenced at the same time as Darnay, notices Carton has assumed his identity.
 She draws comfort from his bravery and sacrifice as they ride together to the guillotine.
 As Carton stands at the foot of the guillotine, drums roll and then fade away as the camera rises up past the guillotine to the city and the sky above.
 His voice is heard saying, "It's a far, far better thing I do than I have ever done.
 It's a far, far better rest I go to than I have ever known."